Abbreviation: Measurements: abbreviations or symbols

 Writers often use shorthand to denote units of measure.
-Such shorthand can be an abbreviation, such as "in" for "inch" or can be a symbol such as "km" for "kilometre" (or kilometer).
+Such shorthand can be an abbreviation, such as "in" for "inch" or can be a symbol such as "km" for "kilometre".

 In the International System of Units (SI) manual the word "symbol" is used consistently to define the shorthand used to represent the various SI units of measure.
 The manual also defines the way in which units should be written, the principal rules being: